aws-samples/aws-multi-region-multi-account-config-status-dashboard/README.md

 ## Prerequisites

-To utilize our ‘AwsConfigStatusChecker’ application, you need the following tools:
+To utilize our application, you need the following tools:

 - [AWS CLI](https://aws.amazon.com/cli/) – Install the AWS CLI
 - [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) – Install the SAM CLI.
 The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.